Linda Mansfield

 for one-page sell sheet

-Indianapolis-based Linda Mansfield wrote the “Two Good Feet” series of fictional, seasonal short stories for teenagers through senior citizens, male and female.
-Each of the series’ four books — "Stories for the 12 Days of Christmas," "Twelve Stories for Spring," "Twelve Stories for Summer" and "Twelve Stories for Fall" — contains a baker's dozen of stories to provide light reads for entertainment.
-Each book can stand alone, but the characters are consistent throughout and as a whole the series offers 52 stories, or one for every week of the year.
+Mansfield is also the author of the “Two Good Feet” series of fictional, seasonal short stories for teenagers through senior citizens.
+Each of those four books — "Stories for the 12 Days of Christmas," "Twelve Stories for Spring," "Twelve Stories for Summer" and "Twelve Stories for Fall" — contains 13 stories to provide light reads for entertainment.
+The series offers 52 stories, or one for every week of the year.

-Linda writes fiction for fun.
-Her background is as a reporter, editor, and public relations director, primarily concentrating on motorsports.
+Mansfield is as a reporter, editor, and PR director.
 She owns Restart Communications, a motorsports PR firm.
 She has represented several IndyCar drivers and two overall winning teams of the Rolex 24 Hours of Daytona.
 She is also a veteran reporter for “Speed Sport Magazine.”
-Other articles she wrote have appeared in “The New York Times,” “The Wall Street Journal” and “USA Today,” among other publications.
-She has worked at a Manhattan publishing house, and she's the current communications coordinator of North United Methodist Church in Indianapolis.
-More info is available at LindaMansfieldBooks.com.
+Her articles have appeared in “The New York Times,” “The Wall Street Journal” and “USA Today,” among other publications.
+She has worked at a Manhattan publishing house, and she's the communications coordinator of North United Methodist Church in Indianapolis.

 Resume: